OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/sample3/README.md

 8. For demonstration purposes we are going to also copy the generated html template file associated with this connector that will be used to display the connector in the UI.

-    Search for the file inside the connector jar we just created for a file containing "1.4.html".
+    Inside the connector jar we just created search for a file containing "1.4.html".

         $ jar -tvf connectors/hrdb-connector-1.4.1.0.jar | grep "1.4.html"